Authored by Adam Sherman

 This is one of the most popular sandals from the Viakix range of shoes.
 This pair of sandals was designed to be comfortable, and stylish.
 This outdoor sandal has a thick comfortable EVA foam midsole, which provides even more cushioning and reduces stresses on the joints.
 The ergonomic outsole is fully equipped with a shank stabilizer, is durable and provides excellent traction for the more rigorous walker.
 A wonderful option if you’ve got little ones and are constantly on the go!

 The front webbing is made out of elastic with a custom made to feel feature.
 This is the perfect sandal for those with bunions, as the straps adjust to your feet for that comfortable and stable feel.
 They also have a velcro strap so you can adjust accordingly to your true size and comfort.
+I love having full ability and control to adjust my sandal however I want.
+Depending on the activity, I need to adjust the strap slightly differently every day, which is why it's important for me to have sandals that provide this full control.

 Some other great features of these shoes are A rugged upper outsole that is extremely durable and supplies great traction, a shank stabilizer to provide arch support on any type of terrain, water-ready polyester webbing upper that is comfortable, durable, and dries quickly after getting wet and a cushioned EVA foam midsole that absorbs the impact where needed the most.